mauricioborges/demo-java/README.md

 # demo-java
 Demonstrations in Java

-Tip: Always start reading the tests, not the code.
+Tip: Always start reading the tests, not the main code.